DeMarko/dotvim/README.md

     git submodule foreach git pull origin master

+Once you update submodules, if you commit the result, you can update your other repo copies by doing:

+    git pull
+    git submodule update

 ### phpctags ###
 I use [phpctags](https://github.com/techlivezheng/phpctags) instead of ctags for PHP files.
 If you open a .php without it installed on your system, vim will barf several errors.
 Here's instructions on how to install it: